Aliases for CACNA1I Gene

 GeneCards Summary for CACNA1I Gene

 CACNA1I (Calcium Channel, Voltage-Dependent, T Type, Alpha 1I Subunit) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and L1CAM interactions.
-GO annotations related to this gene include voltage-gated calcium channel activity and low voltage-gated calcium channel activity.
+Diseases associated with CACNA1I include childhood absence epilepsy.
+Among its related pathways are MAPK signaling pathway and Developmental Biology.
+GO annotations related to this gene include ion channel activity and low voltage-gated calcium channel activity.
 An important paralog of this gene is CACNA1D.

 UniProtKB/Swiss-Prot for CACNA1I Gene